 Together we are not only helping students across the country and all over the world, but with collaboration as a cornerstone principle, we are supplying administrators and executives, admissions officers, registrars, financial aid officers, CIOs, and architects the tools they need to do their jobs better.
 The political will and demand for improvement have never been greater and continue to increase with time as budgets tighten and common solutions like standardization are being viewed as wise, cost-saving investments.

-With membership from all leading stakeholders in higher education, PESC was designated as the umbrella organization to coordinate and advocate for standardization and interoperability across higher education.
+With membership from all leading stakeholders in education, PESC was designated as the umbrella organization to coordinate and advocate for standardization and interoperability across education.
 We boldly accepted that mission and have worked diligently to establish a proven record of success and achievement.
 We now elevate the mission to the next level.

 Now is the time.
 PESC is the place.